CharlesMCMaponya/folder-organizer/README.md

 #  Folder Organizer Bash Script

-This is a simple Bash script that automatically organizes a cluttered folder (like Downloads) by sorting files into subfolders based on type — images, documents, videos, and more.
+This is a  Bash script that automatically organizes a cluttered folder (like Downloads) by sorting files into subfolders based on type — images, documents, videos, and more.

 ---